mariadb-corporation/MaxScale/Documentation/REST-API/API.md

 }
 ```

+Note that the `/auth` endpoint requires the connection to be encrypted (HTTPS)
+and attempts to use it without encryption will be treated as an error.

 If the token is used to authenticate users in a web browser, the token can be
 optionally stored in cookies.
 This can be enabled with the `persist` parameter.